uamv/glance-that/readme.txt

 Tags: cpt, custom, post type, post status, glance, dashboard, admin, dashicons Requires at least: 3.1
 Tested up to: 4.8
-Stable tag: 3.3
+Stable tag: 3.5
 License: GPLv2 or later

 Adds content control to At a Glance on the Dashboard

 == Description ==

 Glance That allows users to customize the content viewable in At a Glance on the WordPress Dashboard.
 Users can add/remove items from At a Glance, view statuses of posts, assign custom dashicons for their display, sort the order of displayed items using drag & drop, and quick link to the Add New content screens.
 Display of items respects user capabilities.
+Administrators can apply a glance configuration site-wide to all users or to new users.
 Currently, the following items are supported ...

 * Custom post types
 * Revisions (admins only)